fredrrom/connections/README.md

 {'status': 'Theorem'}
 ```
 The latter line tells us that this is a theorem, i.e. that the formula is valid.
 The former line gives us the proof sequence reached at the end, from which one can reconstruct the full proof tree.
-Alternatively, one can inspect the final tableau by calling `print(env.state.tableau)` after the proof terminates.
+Alternatively, one can inspect the tableau by calling `print(observation.tableau)`.

 ## TPTP/QMLTP Translation